 Pocock’s injury is serious – what now for the Wallabies?

 Shattered ...
-David Pocock will miss the rest of the Super Rugby season and the British and Irish Lions tour.
+David Pocock will miss the rest of the Super Rugby season once again.
 (Image: AAP/Lukas Coch)

 The most sickening sight so far in the Super Rugby tournament was David Pocock on crutches last night at Canberra Stadium.